Honorlock Resources for Students

 - A webcam

-- A stable and strong Internet connection (We strongly advise testing your system in advance via a link on the Honorlock support page.)
+- Strong Internet connection (We strongly advise testing your system in advance via a link on the Honorlock support page.)

 There is no charge to Mississippi State University students for using Honorlock.
 If you have concerns about Honorlock and privacy, please see the Honorlock Privacy & Security FAQ.

-Begin by reviewing the Exam Guidelines so you can prepare your testing location.
-Your instructor may provide additional guidelines, so check your Canvas course site.
+Review the Exam Guidelines to know how to prep your testing location.
+Your instructor may provide additional guidelines, so be sure to check your Canvas course site.

 - How to Use Honorlock